manorrock/azure-examples/spring-cloud/config-server/README.md

 ## Prerequisites

-This example assumes you have previously completed the following examples.
+This example assumes you have previously completed the following examples:

 1. [Create an Azure Resource Group](../../resourcegroup-create/README.md)
 1. [Create an Azure Spring Cloud instance](../create/README.md)